 Quite the opposite is true.
 Cost of building materials alone will greatly increase by buying them incrementally.
-Also, any builder will tell you; building projects involves costs in simply setting up a job site (transportation costs, setting up and dismantling the job site, clean up, etc.).
-Repeating those setups for each ‘phase’ will add significant costs.
+Also, any builder will tell you that building projects involve costs in simply setting up a job site (transportation costs, setting up and dismantling the job site, clean up, etc.).
+Repeating those setups for each phase will add significant costs.

 The short answer: our children and our entire community at large.

-Our schools have set themselves apart as beacons of excellence for many years, with one of the highest graduation rates in the state.
+Our schools have set themselves apart as beacons of excellence for many years including one of the highest graduation rates in the state.
 As a result, many students from surrounding districts choose to travel here to attend.

 Both our local students, those travelling students going to such lengths to give themselves the best education possible, as well as the parents of those children, deserve facilities worthy of their academic efforts and accomplishments.